gpuweb/gpuweb/design/ErrorConventions.md

 **The guidelines below are meant to help choose the individual cases defined by the spec, but every case must be specced.
-This does not allow for "implementation-defined" behavior.** Note that an implementation can easily surface a synchronous error "as-if" it's asynchronous, but it cannot do the opposite, so we prefer to err on the side of asynchronicity in the spec.
+This does not allow for "implementation-defined" behavior.** Note that an implementation can easily surface a synchronous error to the application "as-if" it's asynchronous, but it cannot do the opposite, so we prefer to err on the side of asynchronicity in the spec.

 As a general rule, those error cases should follow the following guidelines, but are allowed to deviate in individual cases.
 For WebGPU function call